-- The foreign company must issue shares globally on a uniform basis. - The Indian company must submit a report to the Reserve Bank of India (RBI) annually.
+- The foreign company must issue shares globally on a uniform basis. - The Indian company must submit a report to the Reserve Bank of India (RBI) annually giving details of remittances, beneficiaries, and so on.

-If these conditions are not met, Indian resident individuals can still purchase a foreign company's shares under the Liberalised Remittance Scheme (LRS) introduced by the RBI.
-Under the LRS, an individual is permitted to remit up to US\$200,000 per financial year (1 April to 31 March) (as at 1 August 2011, US\$1 was about EURO.7), provided certain conditions are met.
-This represents a considerable liberalisation as a decade ago a foreign company could grant options only at a reduced price or on a cashless basis.
+Indian resident individuals are also allowed to purchase a foreign company's shares under the Liberalised Remittance Scheme (LRS) introduced by the RBI.
+Under the LRS, an individual is permitted to remit up to US\$75,000 per financial year (1 April to 31 March), provided certain conditions are met.
+The LRS limit was reduced from the earlier limit of US\$200,000 in August 2013.

+There has been considerable liberalisation in the foreign exchange regime for grant of ESOP by a foreign company to Indian resident individuals, which could earlier only grant options at a concessionary price or on a cashless basis.